 Learning takes all forms, which is why Yale has put a wealth of lifelong learning opportunities at your fingertips.
 Get started with some of the offerings below and see where your curiosity takes you.

-Some of Yale’s most sought-after courses are available online through Coursera, the online platform that connects you back to the university.
-Every class on Coursera is taught by a top Yale professor, and courses include recorded video lectures, auto-graded and peer-reviewed assignments, and community discussion forums.
-When you complete a class, you’ll receive a sharable electronic course certificate.
+Some of Yale’s most sought-after courses are available for free through Coursera, the online platform that connects you back to the university.
+Coursera’s self-guided classes are taught by top Yale professors, and include recorded video lectures, auto-graded and peer-reviewed assignments, and community discussion forums.
+Yale Alumni are eligible to earn free sharable electronic course certificate.

 Lectures & Talks